Seizures are divided into two categories: generalized and focal.

-Some focal seizures evolve into generalized ones and are called secondarily generalized seizures.
+Some focal seizures evolve into generalized seizures.
+These are called secondarily generalized seizures.

 - Simple Focal Seizure — During these seizures, you remain conscious although some people can't speak or move until the seizure is over.
 Uncontrolled movements, such as jerking or stiffening, can occur throughout your body.
-You also may experience emotions such as fear or rage or even joy; or odd sensations, such as ringing sounds or strange smells.
-In addition, you may experience peculiar memories such as a feeling of "deja-vu."
+You also may experience emotions such as fear, rage or even joy, or odd sensations, such as ringing sounds or strange smells.
+In addition, you may experience peculiar memories such as a feeling of "déjà-vu."
 Typically, these seizures last less than one minute.

 - Complex Focal Seizure — During these seizures, you are not fully conscious and may appear to be in a dreamlike state.
 Typically, they start with a blank stare.
-You may involuntarily chew, walk, fidget, or perform other repetitive movements or simple actions, but actions are typically unorganized or confused.
-These seizures typically last betwen 30 seconds and a minute.
+You may involuntarily chew, walk, fidget or perform other repetitive movements or simple actions, but actions are typically unorganized or confused.
+These seizures typically last between 30 seconds and a minute.

-- Secondarily Generalized Seizure — These seizures begin as a focal seizure and develop into generalized ones as the the electrical abnormality spreads throughout the brain.
-When the seizure begins, you may be fully conscious but then lose consciousness and experience convulsions as it develops.
+- Secondarily Generalized Seizure — These seizures begin as a focal seizure and develop into a generalized seizure as the electrical abnormality spreads throughout the brain.
+You may be fully conscious when the seizure begins but then lose consciousness and experience convulsions as it develops.

 Reviewed by health care specialists at UCSF Medical Center.

 - Vanessa Ross

 Customized Brain Surgery Gets Actress Back on Set